 Duration of Final Protection Orders

 Final restraining orders do not have a specified end date.
-The order will remain in effect unless a party requests that the judge reevaluate and consider changes or termination
+The order will remain in effect unless a party requests that the judge reevaluate and consider changes or termination of the order.

 Violations of an Order

+While a restraining order is typically a civil charge, violating a restraining order is a criminal offense.
 Those who violate the provisions of a protection order are subject to criminal charges for contempt.
 A member of law enforcement may arrest an individual when they have probable cause to believe that a violation has occurred.
 The defendant is generally charged with a fourth-degree offense, which is punishable by up to 18 months of incarceration and a fine of up to $10,000.
 Those who a convicted of a second offense may face a minimum of 30 days in jail.

 Criminal Defense Lawyer in New Jersey

 Joseph D. Lento is an attorney that provides effective legal representation for clients in cases such as those involving domestic violence, sexual assault, and contempt of court.
 He closely assesses the allegations and evidence as part of a comprehensive defense strategy.
 For a case evaluation, contact the office today at (888) 535-3686.